instana/envoy-tracing/README.md

 We reserve ourselves the right to make it better and easier before releasing the functionality for General Availability.

+## Supported Versions

+The distributed tracing is compatible with Envoy Proxy versions 1.12 and 1.13.
+It is currently incompatible with versions 1.14 and above.

 ## Prerequisites

 A `docker-compose` installation running on your machine.
 This demo has been created and tested on Mac OS X with `docker-compose` and `docker-machine`.